buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_3/Lesson_2_Call_the_inference_API.md

 ![https://hackmd.io/_uploads/SyARF64qo.png](https://hackmd.io/_uploads/SyARF64qo.png)

 Holy shit just like that and I received a response!
-You can see here that I responded with my buffer no problem!
+You can see here that I responded with my ArrayBuffer no problem!

 Now, let’s change the prompt a tad — woh we received a 503 😅.
 Looks like our model is still loading here: